• HOME

 Aiming to complete a sophisticated cancer therapy system in each region

 Gunma University has begun treatment at the first heavy ion beam irradiation system for worldwide use, which has a much smaller installation area and much lower construction cost than those of previous systems.
 It is hoped that this system will become a model for the construction of a sophisticated cancer therapy system incorporating heavy ion radiotherapy in each region.
-Moreover, clinical studies have begun on respiration-gated 3D scanning irradiation, which is a technology desired for use in next-generation irradiation systems.
-With such developments, heavy ion radiotherapy will be further developed so as to be a more effective and safer cancer therapy.

 Future of heavy ion radiotherapy